kungfu-k3nny/pelosi-trades-notifier/README.md

 - If a check is still running when the next one is scheduled, the new one will be skipped
 - This prevents resource contention and accumulation of tasks
-- It's especially important when running with a short interval (3 seconds)
+- It's especially important when running with a short interval (2 seconds)

 For optimal performance:
 - Recommended: e2-small (2 vCPUs, 2GB RAM) or better
 - Minimum: e2-micro (2 vCPUs, 1GB RAM) may experience occasional delays during PDF processing

-Since 99.999% of operations result in no new disclosures, the e2-small provides a good balance between cost and performance.
+Since 99.999% of operations result in no new disclosures, the e2-micro generally provides sufficient performance while keeping costs low.

 ## How It Works

-1. The application sends a search request to the House financial disclosure website with Pelosi's last name and the current year
+1. The application sends a search request to the House financial disclosure website with the current year (dynamically determined)
+2. It first checks if the total number of entries has changed since the last check
-2. It parses the HTML response to find disclosure links
+3. If a change is detected, it parses the HTML response to identify new disclosure links
-3. When a new disclosure is found, it downloads the PDF
+4. When a new disclosure is found, it downloads the PDF
-4. The PDF text is extracted and analyzed to find stock transaction information
+5. The PDF text is extracted and analyzed to find stock transaction information
-5. An email notification is sent with the disclosure details and the PDF attached
+6. An email notification is sent to all configured recipients with the disclosure details and PDF attached
-6. The disclosure is marked as processed to avoid duplicate notifications
+7. The disclosure is marked as processed and the expected count is updated to avoid duplicate processing

+## Important Note on Volume

+This application will track **all** financial disclosures, which could be a substantial number during peak filing periods.
+Make sure your email system can handle the potential volume of notifications, especially during busy disclosure periods (like quarterly financial disclosure deadlines).
+You may want to:

+- Create a dedicated email folder/label for these notifications
+- Consider adjusting the check interval during non-peak periods
+- Set up email filters if needed

 ## Limitations and Possible Improvements

 - The PDF parsing is simplified and may need enhancement based on the actual structure of disclosure forms
 - Additional error handling and retry logic could be added for improved robustness
 - More sophisticated trade detection could be implemented for better accuracy
-- The application could be extended to track multiple representatives
+- The application could be extended to include filtering options (by representative, transaction type, etc.)
+- Consider adding pagination support if the number of disclosures exceeds the page size

 ## License